cugo/TWB/README.md

 TWB

 To set up the app:
-- To create the web application there are a few external libraries which are necessary.
+- To create the web application, there are a few external libraries which are necessary.
 - Download Git Bash.
-Download repository via clone URL by typing git clone "url".
+Then download repository via clone URL by typing git clone "url".
-- In Git Bash, go to project folder and type "npm install" to install the dependencies.
+- In Git Bash, go to project folder in your machine and type "npm install" to install the dependencies.
 It will look the dependendies in the package.json file.
 - Type "bower install".
 The bower_components folder will be created with the dependent packages written in bower.json.

+Information about tools (no need for pulling dependencies or etc)

 Node.js: Java Script for server-side.
 - npm install packages (grunt, bower etc)